The Complete Guide to Deer Hunting in Texas

 Things To Consider for Hunting in Texas

 Texas is the second-largest state by both area and people.
 It is second only to Alaska by area and measures 268,597 square miles (roughly 7% of the total land size of the U.S.), and it is second only to California in terms of population with more than 30 million residents.
-Texas is also 95.8% private land, and the largest single landowner in the state is King Ranch, Inc., holding 825,000 acres.
+Texas is also 95.8% private land, with the largest single landowner holding 940,000 acres.

 When hunting in Texas getting access to private land or finding suitable public lands to hunt are among the top things to consider.